Donald Trump 2020 presidential campaign: February 2018

 In February 2018, the Trump campaign sent out an email with a photo of Trump paying a hospital visit to a student survivor of the Stoneman Douglas High School shooting.
 After stating that Trump prioritizes the safety of American students and schools, the email linked to the campaign's donations page.

 On February 25, the Drudge Report announced that the president had chosen Brad Parscale as the campaign manager for his re-election campaign.
 Parscale was the digital strategist for the previous campaign as the head of Giles-Parscale, which raised some concerns about how the campaign would conduct its advertising.

 March 2018

 On March 10, Trump held a rally in Moon Township, Pennsylvania.
 He campaigned for Rick Saccone for the local special election and also declared that his 2020 campaign slogan would be "Keep America Great!"

 On March 13, Trump made his first trip to the state of California as president to attend a campaign fundraiser at the Beverly Hills home of Tampa Bay Buccaneers owner Ed Glazer.
 The same day, it was announced that Katrina Pierson and John McEntee had been hired by the campaign as senior advisors.

 April 2018

-In 2018, Trump skipped the White House Correspondent's Dinner, holding a rally on the same night (as he had the previous year), this time in Washington, Michigan.
+In 2018, Trump skipped the White House Correspondents' Dinner, holding a rally on the same night (as he had the previous year), this time in Washington, Michigan.